 Hull York Medical School

 At Hull York, applicants with a Situational Judgement Test Band of 4 (the lowest band) will not be considered.
-Prior to interview, they use your total UKCAT score (allocated points out of 50) alongside your GCSE results (allocated points out of 40) in order to decide who to invite to interview.
-Following interview, they make offers based primarily on interview performance, and they use the UKCAT Situational Judgement Test as an extra interview station.
+Prior to interview, they use your total UCAT score (allocated points out of 50) alongside your GCSE results (allocated points out of 40) in order to decide who to invite to interview.
+Following interview, they make offers based primarily on interview performance, and they use the UCAT Situational Judgement Test as an extra interview station.

 King's College London